World Menopause Day 2025: Ideas to raise awareness in the workplace

 One accessible and effective way to begin is by organising a live webinar or in-person session with a menopause specialist, workplace wellbeing consultant or healthcare professional.
 These sessions offer a valuable opportunity to educate your workforce about common symptoms, the potential impact on physical and mental health, and how menopause can impact day-to-day performance at work.
 As an employer, you are also creating a safe and trustworthy space where people can ask questions and share their own experiences, all within the context of their working lives.

-This August, we’re hosting a webinar titled ‘Beyond World Menopause Day: How to put together a menopause programme that will support your employees all year round.’
-The session will explore:
+Join our upcoming webinar: ‘Beyond World Menopause Day: How to put together a menopause programme that will support your employees all year round’ for ideas on how to structure your own menopause awareness programme.

 Menopause workplace support